cdktf/cdktf-provider-dns/docs/provider.csharp.md

 Timeout for DNS queries.

 Valid values are durations expressed as `500ms`, etc. or a plain number which is treated as whole seconds.
+Value can also be sourced from the DNS_UPDATE_TIMEOUT environment variable.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/dns/3.3.1/docs#timeout DnsProvider#timeout}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/dns/3.3.2/docs#timeout DnsProvider#timeout}

 ---